SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 Prepare 'synthetic' observation based on the nature run history data using the program `scale/obs/obsmake`.
 First, the location and error of observations need to be specified.
 There are sample fortran programs in `make_obsin` directory.
 Compile and run `sample_3dgrid_xyp.f90` to obtain `test_obs_3d_xyp.txt`.
-By default, observation grid points are set assuming U, V, and T at every 4 grids in horizontal and every 2 grids in vertical are observed.
+By default, observation grid points for U, V, and T are set at every 4 grids in horizontal and every 2 grids in vertical directions.

 ```
 cd make_obsin